rcushen/rcushen.github.io/_posts/2018-07-13-speed-dating-and-revealed-preferences.md

 Number of Fisher Scoring iterations: 3
 ```

 Looking at the output, we see that all of the 'actuals' are significant to some degree, as would be expected.
-Attractiveness and Fun are the most important – and notably, sincerity has a negative effect upon desire to match!
+Attractiveness and Fun are the most important – and notably, Sincerity and Ambition both have a negative effect upon desire to match!
 None of pairing order, initial correlation of interests, whether or not the individuals are of the same race, and age difference are significant, suggesting that they do not have an effect upon the desire to match with a partner.
 Gender is nonetheless significant; since it is men who were encoded as 1, we deduce that men are more likely to want to match with any given partner than women.
 Again, a confirmation of stereotypes.
 What of the accuracy of the model?

 ```R
 > results <- predict(model, newdata = X_test)